emmaunel/CICADA/README.md

 # L1ghtSab3r

 L1ghtSab3r is a framework aimed to exploit Continuous Integration systems.

+Here are the CI Server we can attack:
+- gitlab(.gitlab-ci.yml)
+- travis(.travis.yml)

+Coming soon:
+- circi-ci
+- jenkens

 ## Structure
 During our research, we started off by testing our tool on github but we realized that doing so violate the CFAA. so we decided to